Felixvillas/QMIXRNN-SMAC/README.md

 ```

 ## TODO
-Now this code can do very good on part of easy scenarios like 1c3s5z, 2s3z, 3s5z, 8m, 2s_vs_1sc, 3m and 10m_vs_11m;
-but not good on hard and superhard scenarios, which is similar with the experiment results in [The StarCraft Multi-Agent Challenge](https://arxiv.org/pdf/1902.04043.pdf)
+Now this code can do very good on part of easy scenarios like 1c3s5z, 2s3z, 3s5z, 8m, 2s_vs_1sc, 3m and 10m_vs_11m, which is similar with the experiment results in [The StarCraft Multi-Agent Challenge](https://arxiv.org/pdf/1902.04043.pdf).
+But it's not good on hard and superhard scenarios like 5m_vs_6m and 2c_vs_64zg and so on.

 I'm trying to approach the result of pymarl.
 At the same time, I'm also trying to achieve some tricks on this code like multi step TD target and so on.